 Nightmares are easy to confuse with sleep paralysis.
 Use the link to check out that subject.

 Chronic nightmares can be caused airflow obstruction while sleeping, such as from snoring or sleep apnea (that link is to a helpful post I wrote).
 It causes your body to send panic signals to the brain—help, I need to breathe!—which the brain then translates to scary, even life-threatening imagery and scenarios.

 And finally, chronic nightmares can be caused by REM deprivation.
 You aren’t getting the deep sleep you need, and over an extended period it can cause you to break down mentally and physically.
 It’s a serious problem in this age of 24-hour schedules, night work and constant distraction caused by electronics, especially phones.
-Search online and check if the symptoms of REM deprivation, which include drastic mood swings and inability to focus, match what you are experiencing.
+Search online for the symptoms of REM deprivation, which include drastic mood swings and inability to focus.